rednblkx/HomeKey-ESP32/README.md

 > encrypted first thing, however, honestly don't know when that will be public, you can join the Discord server
 > if you want to know as soon as it is available.

-## Documentation

-This page provides an overview of the project.
-Full documentation can be found at https://rednblkx.github.io/HomeKey-ESP32/

 ## Getting Started

+> [!TIP]
+> A wiki documenting the project can be found at https://rednblkx.github.io/HomeKey-ESP32/

 ### Prerequisites